josephmontes/VAA/README.md

 - I will look at the 20 hitters that were on both lists
 - I will divide them by the ones whose 'g_wOBA' declined from season to season vs. those whose 'g_wOBA' improved

-### List of batters on both lists where 'g_wOBA' decreased from season to season
+### List of batters on both lists whose 'g_wOBA' decreased from season to season

 | Season    |   Player Name      | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|